wbzyl/rack-codehighlighter/README.markdown

 # Rack Middleware for Code Highlighting

 [*Ruby tips from me, your idol*](http://www.binarylogic.com/2009/04/19/ruby-tips-from-me-your-idol):
-„Think about what you are doing, try to understand it, come up with a better solution, etc.”
+Think about what you are doing, try to understand it, come up with a better solution, etc.

 The *Codehighlighter* gem provides a thin interface over a bunch of exisitng code highlighters to make their usage as generic possible.